-- 1. laissez-faire (capitalism) capitalism that operates a policy of allowing individual activities (esp. in commerce) to be conducted without government control. - 2. libertarian 1. a person who believes in the doctrine of the freedom of the will.
-2. a person who advocates full civil liberties. libertarianism n - 3. to blow the whistle (on) report or inform on sb. - 4. common law (in England) unwritten law developed from old customs (e.g. in Saxon and Danish times) and decisions made by judges.
-Cf. statute law emerge [1'm3:d3] v 1. ~ (from sth) to come out of a place or up from water: The swimmer emerged from the lake.
+1. laissez-faire (capitalism) - capitalism that operates a policy of allowing individual activities (esp. in commerce) to be conducted without government control.

+2. libertarian - 1. a person who believes in the doctrine of the freedom of the will.
+2. a person who advocates full civil liberties. libertarianism n emerge $[1'm3:d3] v 1. \sim (from sth)$ to come out of a place or up from water: The swimmer emerged from the lake.
 2. (a) ~ (as sth) to develop and become noticeable, important or prominent: She emerged as leader at the age of thirty. (b) to become known: It emerged that officials had taken bribes.
 3. ~ (from sth) to survive a difficult situation with the specified result: They emerged from the election with a reduced majority.